christc4/our_sites/avsbq/guide/game/dont_starve/cheats.md

 	c_sethunger(0.50)

-will set your hunger to 50%
+will set your hunger to 50 percent

 Set Health (UF)